 Certification requirements are continually modified by the Connecticut State Department of Education.
+Below are examples of some changes:

 Academic Major

 Since 1993, the State of Connecticut has required that those receiving a certificate must have a subject-matter major outside of Education.
 Early Childhood Education teacher candidates may major in any discipline other than Physical Education.